How To Use The Train In China

 Time to relax

 Once you’re on the train, settle in and relax!
 Chinese trains are generally very clean, punctual, and modern.
-Like you would on a flight bring what you need in a small bag and pack your bigger luggage elsewhere in the carriage.
+As you would on a flight, bring what you need in a small bag and pack your bigger luggage elsewhere in the carriage.

 Top tips: